Updated January 3, 2021

 Why do you charge a membership fee?

-Although we are a volunteer organization, even our office staff and directors are volunteers.
-We do however have costs of operation, such as licenses, credit card processing fees, etc. Our largest cost if for the liability which protects you in the event of injury to those we visit.
+We are a totally volunteer organization; even our office staff and directors are volunteers.
+We do, however, have costs of operation, such as licenses and credit-card processing fees.
+Our largest cost is the liability coverage which protects members in the event of injury to those we visit.

 Why have insurance?

 Even with the most careful care, a person can become injured by a therapy pet.
 Liability insurance covers this situation, and protects our handler volunteers from personal lawsuits.
-Although some home owners insurance may cover volunteer activities such as pet therapy, not all insurances do, and the coverage varies.
-We have purchased a policy which covers the needs of our volunteers at the lowest possible costs, and protects this organization from lawsuits.
+Although some homeowners insurance may cover volunteer activities such as pet therapy, not all insurances do, and the coverage varies.
+We have purchased a policy which covers the needs of our volunteers at the lowest possible cost, and protects this organization from lawsuits.
 Your accepted membership includes coverage by our insurance carrier.

-For insurance purposes, it is imperative that we have the name of and contact info for each and every facility and/or event which you and your therapy pet attend.
+For insurance purposes, it is imperative that we have the name of and contact information for each and every facility and/or event that you and your therapy pet attend.

-Also for insurance reasons, pets can ONLY visit with approved handlers that have been tested with that animal.
-Having someone else handle your animal during a visitation without express consent from Joyous Paws is grounds for dismissal from the organization.
+Also for insurance reasons, pets can visit only with approved handlers who have been tested with that animal.
+Having someone else handle your animal during a visit without express consent from Joyous Paws is grounds for dismissal from the organization.

 Where can my pet and I visit?

 Pet therapy teams (human handler and pet) may visit anywhere that permits them to do so.
-Therapy pets neither have public access rights, like service animals nor are they allowed in all medical or educational facilities.
-Visitations are at the request and approval of the facility.
-We can NOT pressure any facility into accepting any therapy animal.
+Therapy pets neither have public access rights, like service animals, nor are they allowed in all medical or educational facilities.
+Visits are at the request and approval of the facility.
+We cannot pressure any facility into accepting any therapy animal.
 Please note that some facilities have exclusive agreement with certain pet therapy organizations and will not allow other animals to visit.
 We respect that facility’s right to accept or deny any therapy group or individual animal access at any time.

 Why was Joyous Paws formed?

-After many years involvement in various other national pet therapy organizations, Marie and Gisella felt that the needs of volunteer members and facilities were not being met by the available organizations.
-Rules were set into stone without the room to adjust to accommodate individual situations and needs.
+After many years of involvement in various other national pet therapy organizations, Marie and Gisella felt that the needs of volunteer members and facilities were not being met by the available organizations.
+The rules of other groups were set into stone without the room to adjust to accommodate individual situations and needs.
 We are a member-service based organization with an open policy for feedback from our members and facilities.
-We are here to help being facilities and therapy teams together, and be sure their relationship is a mutually beneficial one.
+We are here to help bring facilities and therapy teams together, and to ensure their relationship is a mutually beneficial one.

-We also felt that a locally based group understands and can address our volunteer’s unique needs.
-Living and volunteering in Colorado has specific and unique challenges, such as extreme weather, rapidly changing facility staffing and even ownership, should be addressed on a local level; and not from the distance of a national organization.
+We also felt that a locally based group understands and can address our volunteers' unique needs.
+Living and volunteering in Colorado has specific and unique challenges, such as extreme weather, rapidly changing facility staffing and even ownership.
+These questions should be addressed on a local level and not from the distance of a national organization.

 For more information about Joyous Paws Pet Therapy Team